Atatürk's reforms: Equality of the sexes

 Beginning with the adoption of the Turkish Civil Code in 1926, a modified Swiss Penal Code, women gained extensive civil rights.
 This continued with women gaining the right to vote and stand for elections at the municipal and federal levels in 1930 and 1934, respectively.
 Various other legal initiatives were also put into effect in the years following to encourage equality.

 The Turkish Civil Code also allowed equal rights to divorce to both men and women, and gave equal child custody rights to both parents.

 Polygamy was permitted in the Ottoman Empire under special circumstances, with certain terms and conditions.
 Atatürk's reforms made polygamy illegal, and became the only nation located in the Middle East that had abolished polygamy, which was officially criminalized with the adoption of the Turkish Civil Code in 1926, a milestone in Atatürk's reforms.
 Penalties for illegal polygamy was set up to be 2 years imprisonment.

 Under Islamic law, a woman's inheritance was half the share of a man, whereas under the new laws man and women inherited equally.

 Besides the advancements, men were still officially heads of the household in the law.
 Women needed the head of the household's permission to travel abroad.

 Atatürk's Reforms aimed to break the traditional role of the women in the society.
 Women were encouraged to attend universities and obtain professional degrees.
 Women soon became teachers at coed schools, engineers, and studied medicine and law.
 Between 1920 and 1938, ten percent of all university graduates were women.

 In 1930, the first female judges were appointed.

-Additionally, the female labor participation rate of the Kemalist single-party period was as high as 70%.
-The participation rate continued to decline after the democratization of Turkey due to the backlash of conservative norms in the Turkish society.